jrakestr/Archon/README.md

 1. **Test Web Crawling**: Go to http://localhost:3737 → Knowledge Base → "Crawl Website" → Enter a doc URL (such as https://ai.pydantic.dev/llms-full.txt)
 2. **Test Document Upload**: Knowledge Base → Upload a PDF
 3. **Test Projects**: Projects → Create a new project and add tasks
 4. **Integrate with your AI coding assistant**: MCP Dashboard → Copy connection config for your AI coding assistant
+5. **External Access (Optional)**: Use `ngrok http 8051` to expose MCP server for remote AI client connections

 ## Installing Make